 3) Complex apps with custom animations can take closer to 400 hours and cost around $20,000.

 There aren’t many complex apps out there.
 The majority of mobile solutions are simple or of middling complexity.
-Number of platforms is the single largest factor that can increase the cost of app design.
-Autoportal is a marketplace for cars that we designed for both iOS and Android platforms.
+Number of platforms is the single largest factor that can increase the cost.
+Autoportal is a marketplace for cars that we developed for both iOS and Android platforms.
 The app offers a variety of features from car comparisons to booking test drives and calculating a the potential cost of a loan for a particular car model.
-We also designed the AP Partner app, a referral application for the automobile service.
+We also made the AP Partner app, a referral application for the automobile service.
 The number of platforms and a variety of features that the Autoportal apps offer made this project a complex one.

 Keep in mind that these estimates of global design costs are approximate.
-The cost of a designer or design studio is not only dependent on location.
-Each design studio offers their own design quality, approaches, specialists, and processes.
+The cost of a freelancer or studio is not only dependent on location.
+Each design studio offers their own quality, approaches, specialists, and processes.

 We’ve given you some information about how we design apps at Yalantis and what we charge our clients for.
-We’ll share a detailed overview of our app design process in future blog posts.
+To learn more about our experience, you can check out apps we’ve developed over the past year, and see our motion designs with open source code.